isabella232/egain-km-search-widget/README.md

 Recommendation:

-In the header: If the JavaScript library is being used by making a JS function call.
+In the header: If the JavaScript library is being used by making a javascript function call.
 In the footer: If the page/document load event is used to trigger the widget.
 For e.g., place the following script tags in the HTML page to load the eGain JavaScript library.